LCisternas/gatsby-strapi/README.md

 * Consuming the Strapi API using graphQL
 * Dynamic data visualization from the API
 * Dynamic routing and automatic creation of static documents when adding new data in Strapi

+## Clarification
+This repository only includes the code used in the front-end of the application